Mediation and Arbitration Attorneys Morris County, NJ

 - Mediators or arbitrators will collect this information and take everything into consideration before rendering a decision

-- Ultimately, your impartial mediator or arbitrator will come to either a recommendation or a final decision (this is where mediation and arbitration differ)
+- Ultimately, your impartial mediator or arbitrator will come to either a recommendation or a final decision (this is where meditation and arbitration differ)

 As you can see, mediation and arbitration are more alike than dissimilar in many regards.
 However, the few differences that do exist can have a massive impact on your case and your legal standing.
 It is a great idea to understand mediation and arbitration fully before deciding which is best suited to resolve your legal disputes.